Gi60s/openapi-enforcer/docs-src/contributing/enforcer-components/index.md

 **For the validator data object it is essential to understand the concept of a Node.**

-The Open API definition object is a definition composed of sub definitions that are also composed of sub definitions that are also composed of sub definitions, etc. This creates a tree structure where each branch in the tree is a *node*.
+The OpenAPI definition object is a definition composed of sub definitions that are also composed of sub definitions that are also composed of sub definitions, etc. This creates a tree structure where each branch in the tree is a *node*.
 When we speak of *nodes* in the properties below we're speaking of the position it occupies within that tree.

 **Data Object Properties**